-Though grants and fellowships are often used to mean the same, one basic difference is that grants are awarded to research institutions, which in turn hand them out to the research team, while a fellowship is usually given to individual researchers or PhD students.
+Though grants and fellowships are often used interchangeably, one basic difference is that grants are awarded to research institutions, which in turn hand them out to the research team, while a fellowship is usually given to individual researchers or PhD students.

-However, with more and more researchers competing for limited funds, medical grant writing can be quite taxing, especially for first-time researchers.
+With more and more researchers competing for limited funds, medical grant writing can be quite taxing, especially for first-time researchers.
 Gaining a competitive advantage through cultivating excellent grant-writing skills is imperative.

-If you have a good research idea, you need to check if the idea answers a specific research question.
+If you have a good research idea, you need to ensure the idea answers a specific research question.